bielikb/xcframeworks/README.md

 ---

-# How to create .xcframework that contain iOS + iOS Simulator platforms
+# How to create .xcframework that contains iOS + iOS Simulator platforms

 This section describes the process of creating the xcframework by archiving & creating the final xcframeworks from 2 archives built for `iOS` & `iOS Simulator`.